Why become a PAL?

 How to become a PAL

-To become a Gaisce PAL, you are first required to submit an application form.
+To become a PAL you must be affiliated or work with an approved body (eg, School, Youth Service, Volunteer Centre) which is youth focused.
+You are first required to submit an application form.
 Gaisce will then coordinate your Garda-vetting and perform a reference check.
 You must then book into a one day training workshop.
 Once you have completed this process you can begin working with participants!

 - Submit an online PAL application form from our PAL Toolkit.